Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 FLUSH PRIVILEGES;
 exit
 ```
-After this, you can log in to mariaDB as admin with password:
+After this, you can log in to MariaDB as admin with password:
 ```
 mysql -u admin -p
 ```